yuichiotsuka/sample-dbt-snowflake-airbnb/README.md

 This is a repository as I personally learn data transformations (ELT) using dbt (data build tool).

-The initial commit is created from a Udemy course on dbt.
+The initial commit is heavily based from a Udemy course on dbt.
 > [The Complete dbt (Data Build Tool) Bootcamp: Zero to Hero](https://www.udemy.com/course/complete-dbt-data-build-tool-bootcamp-zero-to-hero-learn-dbt/))

 This repository is structured as a __dbt Project__, and I add more commits as I test out and implement new features in dbt and other Data Engineering areas.